SamuelT12321/udacity-goals-todos/README.md

 ## udacity-goals-todos (React)

-This app is migrate from from my git repo -->StateTreeExample the single page `HTML` react app to full react app using the proper structure
+This app is migrate from from my git repo -->StateTreeExample the single page `HTML` react app to full react app using the proper structure  "Rails-style" organization

 ### `Getting it up and running.`